Gerg-L/spicetify-nix/README.md

 and it'll install the wrapped spotify to `environment.systemPackages` or `home.packages`

-to not install by default use `programs.spicetify.dontInstall = true;` module instead and add `config.programs.spicetify.spicedSpotify` where you want
+To not install by default use `programs.spicetify.dontInstall = true;

+Use: `config.programs.spicetify.spicedSpotify`
+instead of `pkgs.spotify` to reference the spiced Spotify package

 ### Example Configuration